 Photo: Kabocha Squash

-Red Kuri: This lopsided, reddish orange squash has a taste similar to chestnuts.
+This lopsided, reddish orange squash has a taste similar to chestnuts.
 Its smaller size and somewhat softer rind makes it easier to work with.
 Great roasted or in soups.

 Photo, Delicata Squash.
 Image: iStock/TonyLMoorePhoto

-“Flavor of Fez” Moroccan Stuffed Delicata Squash
+Moroccan-Inspired Stuffed Delicata Squash Recipe

 Developed for an anti-inflammatory diet, this dish delivers not only the benefits of winter squash noted above, but also boasts the following:

 Cauliflower: Loaded with vitamin C, cauliflower is a sulfur-rich vegetable that helps our bodies detoxify.
-This is relevant for anyone with an autoimmune disease since most have compromised detoxifications systems.
+This is relevant for anyone with an autoimmune disease since most have compromised detoxification systems.
 It also contains glucobrassicin, which works on a genetic level to turn off inflammatory responses.

 Shallots/Garlic: Like other members of the allium family, shallots and garlic deliver important anti-inflammatory advantages.
-Onionin A—a unique sulfur molecule found in the bulb portion of the plant—has been shown to inhibit the activity of macrophages, specialized white blood cells that play a key role in our body’s immune defense system.
+Onionin A—a unique sulfur molecule found in the bulb portion of the plant—has been shown to inhibit the activity of macrophages, specialized white blood cells that play a key role in our body’s immune defence system.
 While macrophage activity is typically a good thing, inhibition of their activity can sometimes be critical in getting chronic inflammation under control.

-Cranberries: the antioxidants in cranberries, even when dried, are especially effective in lowering the risk of unwanted inflammation.
+Cranberries: The antioxidants in cranberries, even when dried, are especially effective in lowering the risk of unwanted inflammation.